 As a service to scholars and musicians, the Sibley Music Library of the Eastman School of Music will make for personal use digital copies of scores from its collections that are in the public domain.
 For U.S. publications, that means published before 1923 or for which evidence can be provided that the item is no longer under copyright.
 For items that were published in a country that is a member of the European Union, we are–for now, pending review of the legal issues–limiting our digitization efforts to those works by composers who died more than 70 years ago.
 Please use this form for such requests.

-Scores will be digitized in pdf format, and you will need the free Adobe Acrobat reader to view them.
+Scores and books are digitized in pdf format.
 There is at present no charge for this service.
 Requesting a significant number of items at a time may cause this policy to be revisited.
 Please limit requests to two per week.

 Please note that while items in the library’s general stacks are usually digitized free of charge, it will be necessary to levy a fee for any item that also requires this kind of special handling.
 Decisions regarding treatment of materials from the rare books collection will be referred to the Special Collections Librarian.